denten-books/plain-text/0-intro.md

 "lay bare" the device.
 A literary scholar's version of baking bread and smelting iron is to make literal the figure suggested by the idea of media "archeology" on the level of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate textual machines.

-Similarly, it is my contention here that the cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
+In practicing archeology I contend that cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological and physical introspection.
 I will